datacamp/authoring/docs/courses/exercises/all-exercise-types/title.md

 ### Include important keywords in the title

 The student ought to be able to get a rough idea of the course's flow by looking at the list of exercise titles on the contents page.
 That means that keywords should be included in the title.

+### Pretend it's a newspaper headline

+Newspaper headlines are chosen with two criteria in mind:

+- They should provide the reader with some idea of what the story is about.
+- They should entice the reader to actually read the story.

+These ideas are equally applicable to exercise titles.

+## Common problems and their solutions

+## Duplicates

+Exercise titles should be unique throughout the course.